tzlaine/type_erasure/README.md

 ## Presentation

-If you want to look at the presentation slides live in the internet, go to:
+If you want to look at the presentation slides live in the tubes, go to:

 http://tzlaine.github.io/type_erasure